 Perks for employees

-Perks are generally a good method of tempting new employees and retaining workers as they are not related to productivity and include:
+Perks are generally a good method of tempting new employees and retaining workers as they're not related to productivity.

 - extra leave